-The number of protein shakes you should have in a day depends on how much protein you need, as well as the amount of protein you get from other sources.
+The number of protein shakes you should have in a day depends on two things:

 The number of protein shakes you should have in a day is whatever number is required to hit that daily protein target.

-Let’s say, for example, that you’re getting all the protein you need from the food you eat.
-And let’s also assume some of that protein comes from foods like fish, eggs or milk, which are all sources of high-quality protein.
+And let’s also assume some of that comes from whole food sources like fish, eggs or milk, which are all sources of high-quality protein and rich in essential amino acids.

 In this case, drinking a protein shake or two can help you bridge the gap between what you are eating and what you should be eating.